Chris Hornbrook: Poison the Well

 Hornbrook performing with Poison the Well at the Leeds Music Festival in Leeds, England in 2004.

 Hornbrook started working with Poison the Well in 1998.
-He has drummed on all five of the bands' full-length records, both EPs and performed on all the touring in support of those records.
+He has drummed on all six of the bands' full-length records, both EPs and performed on all the touring in support of those records.
 Alongside being a founding member he is also considered to be a part of the core lineup alongside guitar player Ryan Primack and vocalist Jeffrey Moreira.

 In an interview he did with The Washington Post during the promotion of the bands' fourth record "Versions", he stated, "I wanted to push the envelope.
 Thinking deep down I wasn’t trying to prove anything to anyone else, but prove to ourselves that we could make a record better than our last one and make something different and innovative.”
 Poison the Well are considered as one of the fathers of what is now referred to as contemporary "Metalcore" helping to popularize the genre.
 They were also an influential band during the early 2000s Post-hardcore "boom".